Cell EXPLORERS NUI Galway

 Martina has been working with Cell Explorers since 2013 as a project coordinator.
 She is involved in organising and coordinating Cell Explorers outreach activities and events engaging primary school children such as the Fantastic DNA Roadshow, Scientist for a Day workshops and the Bio-Explorers Science Holiday Camps.

 Martina holds a PhD in Microbiology and has worked in NUI Galway as a molecular scientist for many years in the research areas of marine microbial ecology and the development of molecular diagnostic tests.
 In recent years, she has moved into the area of coordinating and teaching undergraduate Biochemistry Practical programmes.
 As a Cell Explorers team member, Martina enjoys combining her background in scientific research with her experience in teaching and project management to promote and develop the group’s initiatives in science communication and public engagement.

 The NUI Galway team conducts a large number of school visits over both the first and second semester of the academic term.
 The majority of visits take place in October and November, around National Science Week and the Galway Science and Technology Festival fortnight.

-Map showing Cell EXPLORERS NUI Galway team visits of 2019.
+Map showing schools engaged with NUI Galway team in 2021

 All children and teachers visited have a chance to provide us with feedback on the visit.
 This helps us to evaluate the quality and impact of our visits!